lgray14/Ocean-wave-energy-device/README.md

 ### Sensors

 To get the position data, a position sensor must be equipped with the device.
 The device previously had a distance sensor that worked by turning as the buoy bobbed up and down -- the contact with the frame made it turn and the number of turns corresponded to the distance travelled.
 However, this sensor added a lot of friction to the system and we decided it was better to use a [time of flight (ToF) sensor](https://www.adafruit.com/product/3317).
 The VL53L0X ToF sensor seemed like a good choice, since the range need was fairly short and the accuracy need pretty high, and the sensor itself is small and lightweight.
 The sensor can take readings at different frequencies, so it needed to be tuned to take as many readings as possible in a certain band of accuracy.
-After some trial, the following code represents the best balance between speed of readings and accuracy:
+After some trial, the following Arduino code represents the best balance between speed of readings and accuracy:
 ```C++
 // HIGH ACCURACY VL53L0X CODE